alastairpatrick/qos/README.md

 To avoid certain task priority inversion scenarios, a mutex can optionally be configured with a priority ceiling.

 Consider 3 tasks: task A (highest priority), task B (middle priority) and task C (lowest priority).
 Task C acquires a mutex before task A attempts to acquire the same mutex.
-Next, having higher priority, task B preempts task A.
+Next, having higher priority, task B preempts task C.
 The fastest way to allow task A to run would be to let task C continue.
 So task B should _not_ preempt task C;
 that being a priority inversion.
 Rather, task C should continue to run until it releases the mutex for task A.